adamwulf/app-launch-guide/README.md

 	- [SensorTower](https://sensortower.com/) - Free - Helps with competitor and keyword research
 	- [ASO Keyword Spreadsheet](https://docs.google.com/spreadsheets/d/1QDlCM8Q0H_MBBef-kHb74b05DRRlLye1MFdp6GF-wdc/edit?usp=sharing) - Free - Spreadsheet to help measure keywords

-# Step 1: Finding the App Idea
+# Step 1: Find some App Ideas

 Every good app starts with a good idea, and we all have too many ideas already.
-Day one helps you filter these ideas to find the right one.

-- [ ] Think of a general app idea
+This first step will help us filter these into a short list that might work.

-This idea will change throughout the process, and that's ok.
+These ideas will change throughout the process, and that's ok.
 The only important thing is that you have a general direction you're headed.
 Nothing is proven, nothing is set in stone, this idea is just pointing you in a direction, any direction.

+- [ ] List out all of your app ideas, don't filter yet, everything is a winner

+Next:

+- [ ] For each app idea, define the problem you solve

+Each app idea should have a 1 sentence "This is the problem I solve."
+If you can't distill the problem into 1 sentence, then either (a) it's not really a problem, or (b) you don't actually understand the problem your idea solves.
+Clarify the problems, or axe it in our first filter below.

+For [Loose Leaf](https://getlooseleaf.com), my problem was "All the existing apps are digital notebooks for ideas you keep, i need ditigal scratch paper for super fast and rough brainstorming."

+Filter #1: Remove any app ideas with poorly defined problems

-- [ ] Define your target audience
+- [ ] For each app idea, define your target market

+"Everyone" is not a target market.
+Get as specific as you can here.
+Each app can have multiple audiences, that's ok, but you need to make sure you have a primary and specific audience.

+For [Loose Leaf](https://getlooseleaf.com), my market started as "1st level product and design managers".

 This doesn't need to be super specific yet, but you need to have a general idea of who'll use your app.
 Older folks?
 Younger?
 Teens?
 Family?
 Single?
 Professional?
 Occupation?

-- [ ] Define the problem you solve

-What problem does your audience have that your app solves?
-Does it them complete a task faster? more competely?
-Does it reduce two problems to one problem?

 - [ ] Market research

 Look for similar apps that are already in the store.
-It doesn't matter if my-idea-is-a-special-snowflake, people are already (a) solving your problem with some other app or (b) don't actually have the problem you think they do.
+Don't lie to yourself that my-idea-is-a-special-snowflake; people are already (a) solving your problem with some other app or (b) don't actually have the problem you think they do.

+Find out how much (a) or (b) already exist, and how.

-- [ ] Validate your idea
+### Next up: Validate your idea

- - Google Surveys
- - Setup Twitter account, follow target audience, measure follow-back rate
- - Setup landing page to collect email addresses. measure converstion rate
- - Ask people in your target audience
-    - friends and family will be too nice to you, get objective feedback
+That wasn't so bad!
+At this point you should have a list of ideas where you've (a) defined the problem (b) defined the audience and (c) defined your solution compared to existing solutions.

+Next up we'll work on validating your ideas with your target audience.
+Will it float?!
+Let's find out!

 # Step 2: Validating the App Idea

 Most startups because they can't find customers, not because they don't have a product.
-You need to start finding your customers right now, before you've built anything, and verify to yourself and to them that your idea from Step 1 is actually something they'd pay for and use.
+You need to start finding your customers right now, before you've even built anything, and verify to yourself and to them that your idea from Step 1 is actually something they'd pay for and use.

+For each idea that's made it through Step 1 filters, you'll want to follow this process until you find one that sticks.

+## Confession time
+I skipped this step when I was developing [Loose Leaf](https://getlooseleaf.com), and I paid the price for it.
+It took me nearly 4 months _post-launch_ until I had validated a proper target marketing for Loose Leaf, and that was after 2 years of development!
+It turns out product/design managers don't care about Loose Leaf like it'd thought, but teachers and students love the app.
+What a wasted opportunity - I'm still playing catch up!

+This is something that we were sure to get right with [Remotely](http://gracefulmade.com/remotely/) - pre launch we already have near 5000 email subscriptions and engaged twitter followers eager for the launch.

 ## Find Your Community

 - [ ] Find where your audience meets online.
 Twitter?
 Pinterest?
 Vine?
 Facebook?
 Forums?

+After launch, Loose Leaf was suggested between teachers multiple times.
+A few times even during a [Twitter Chat](https://blog.bufferapp.com/twitter-chat-101) which helped get more visibility into that community.

 - [ ] Find where your audience meets offline.
 Meetups?
 Marathons?
 Conferences?
 - [ ] Find thought leaders in your community, start listening and entering the conversation
 - [ ] Find users on Twitter/Pinterest/etc that are influential

 I **cannot stress this enough**, talk to your customers as soon as you possibly can, even before you start building!

+To help organize your potential audience, I suggest keeping a spreadsheet in Google.
+For each of my target audiences, I keep a list of influential Twitter users in that audience.
+I wrote some simple scripts to scrape profile information, so that I could easily sort by follower count, or search based on keywords in their profile.
+Then, for each market, I setup a Twitter list with a short list of influential people in each group.

+You can learn so much just by listening to the conversations in each group.
+Twitter is ripe for complaining, so it's a great way to listen in and hear if they're ever actually complaining about the problem you're aiming to solve in the first place.

+It's also a great way to jump into related conversaions when it's appropriate.
+If you genuinely have something to add, or can anwer a question they post, it's a great way to connect and get to know your audience better.

 ## Define Your MVP

-Define your Minimum Viable Product - How little can you build and still provide value to your customer?
+Now that you've started listening to and getting connected to your audience, you should have enough information to make a rough pass at a Minimum Viable Product.
+Ask yourself, "How little can I build and still provide value to this customer?"

+A few questions to help you get started:

 - [ ] Will it have a web site or service?
-- [ ] Can you use Parse or CloudKit instead of building your own.
+- [ ] Can you use Parse or CloudKit instead of building your own backend?
-	- you're not worried about lock in, you can change to something else after you have the $$ from your success.
-Right now, you're focused on spending as little as possible on dev costs to get that initial success
+	- you're not worried about lock in at this point, you can change to something else after you've proved traction.
+Right now, you're focused on spending as little money as possible on dev costs to get that initial validation
 - [ ] iPhone? iPad?
 Android?
 Mobile web?
 Native?
-- [ ] "If i didn't build feature X, is it still useful?"
-Then don't build feature X.
+- [ ] "What if i didn't build feature X?"
+If it'd still be useful, then don't build feature X.

 ## Build a Landing Page